joegreene/CS_121_Fall_2014/Weekly Work/Week 5/FRI_NOTES.md

 Below are the notes from the Friday (9/26) SI session.

 #### Notes
-Half of the session was spent working on questions SI participants had, the other half was spent working on the psuedo-code worksheet supplied above.
+Half of the session was spent working on questions SI participants had, and the other half was spent working on the psuedo-code worksheet supplied above.

 A few topics discussed during the session (no particular order):
 - Getting the maximum and minimum of an array of integers
 - Boolean flags
 - Structure of psuedo-code
-- Define an array Ssze by constant integer
+- Define array size by constant integer
 - Array size versus number of items in an array

 I was lazy with the order so feel free to jump around to different sections.